The Other Side of Andy Warhol

 London-based Peter Jensen (b.
 1969) is one of the most acknowledged contemporary Danish fashion designers.
-In this interview he talks about the early drawings of Andy Warhol, which he finds reflects the glamour of the fashion world, even though "one should not talk about art and fashion in the same breath".
-More than that though, in Warhol Jensen discovers a sensitive and sometimes lonely observer of the world.
+In this interview he talks about the early drawings of Andy Warhol, which he finds reflects the glamour of the fashion world, even though "one should not talk about art and fashion in the same breath."
+More than that, however, in Warhol, Jensen discovers a sensitive and sometimes lonely observer of the world.
 Warhol's drawings relate to European artists such as Egon Schiele.
-Even though they may seem naive and even childish, to Jensen, Warhol's early drawings have a fascination of their own.
-And seen from a fashion designers point of view, they show what the 1950's were about.
+Even though they may seem naive and even childish to Jensen, Warhol's early drawings hold a fascination of their own.
+And seen from a fashion designer's point of view, they show what the 1950's were about.

 Peter Jensen was interviewed by Marc-Christoph Wagner at the Louisiana Museum of Modern Art.